2021 Q4 Quarterly Report

 Here we are at the end of another year, and what a year it has been.
 The highlights for me this year have been the continuation of the COVID pandemic with all its new and exciting variants, the decline of my father and my subsequent temporary move to the UK to help care for him and my mother, and the market’s continued climb upwards, with the odd dip here and there to make things interesting.

 How are we coping with COVID?

-As I have mentioned in previous posts, Cat and I have been working from home on and off for years so this permanent work from home is no big deal.
-The biggest issue we personally see is the continuation of the pandemic causing travel problems; especially international travel.
+As I have mentioned in previous posts, Cat and I have been working from home on and off for years, so this permanent remote work is no big deal.
+The biggest issue we personally see is the continuation of the pandemic causing travel problems, especially international travel.
 Given that I am in the UK and Cat is in the US at the moment, travel is very much an issue for us.
-On a larger scale the issue is that it is still killing large numbers of people, even larger numbers getting sick, causing extreme stress on healthcare systems and workers.
-I have seen the effects of this first hand, with regards my father and his various hospital visits.
+On a larger scale the issue is that COVID is still killing large numbers of people, making even larger numbers sick, and causing extreme stress on healthcare systems and workers.
+I have seen the effects of this first hand, with regards to my father and his various hospital visits.

 Living in Westward Ho!

 Living with my parents has been eye opening.
 Frankly, you probably don’t appreciate the issues that you will face as you age, until you see how difficult even the basics are for the old and infirm by spending time with them.
 I think, because of the young age of the FIRE community, there is a real risk here of early retirees getting caught with not enough resources to cope with aging.
 It’s not a joke, and even hourly paid care is not cheap.
 If you end up in a situation where long term disability is a concern, it could potentially eat all your investments.
 If this happens before the age at which you can qualify for benefits like social security, you could be completely fucked.
 It is something to consider.